From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Introduction

-Alternatively, one-dimensional (1D) models have been developed to better resolve the microphysics of CEE, focusing on recombination energy, convection, and radiation transport.
+Alternatively, one-dimensional (1D) models have been developed to resolve the microphysics of CEE, focusing on recombination energy, convective and radiative energy transport.
 Studies suggest that recombination energy may only play a limited role in envelope unbinding \citep{grichener2018,soker2018}.
 The role of convection, however, appears more critical.
-A convective envelope can efficiently transport energy outward, allowing the secondary star to spiral inward \citep{wilson2020,wilson2022}.
+A convective envelope can efficiently transport energy outward, allowing the secondary star to spiral inward \citep{wilson2020,wilson2022,noughani2026}.
 This inspiral may be halted if the companion encounters a deep, stable radiative layer, a process that could ultimately determine the final binary separation \citep{hirai2022}.
-Detailed 1D simulations, such as the study of a neutron star and a supergiant system by \citet{fragos2019}, provide the framework for exploring these intricate processes.
+Detailed 1D simulations, such as a study of a neutron star and a supergiant system by \citet{fragos2019}, provide a framework for exploring these intricate processes.
 A key remaining uncertainty in the overall physical process is the role of radiation transport.
-When the luminosity and opacity are high, radiation pressure can become a dominant force capable of driving an outflow.
-For instance, simulations modeling the luminous transient AT2019zhd found that the outward radiation pressure may balance gravity \citep{chen2024}.
-However, this model did not consider the work done by the radiation pressure on radiation energy, $\mathcal{P}_{r}:\nabla\mathbf{v}$, (to be explained later), making it only applicable to low radiation pressure cases.
-Thus, a more self-consistent model with a parameter space survey is needed.
+When the radiation flux and opacity are high, radiation pressure can become a dominant force capable of driving an outflow.

-In this work, we conduct a parameter space study of a 1D radiation hydrodynamic (RHD) ejecta model.
-We systematically examine key parameters, including the ratio of radiation energy to gas energy $\E/\eg$, equation of state (EoS), and ejecta velocity, to examine their influence on the fraction of unbound material, the significance of radiation pressure across different regimes, and their observable imprints on the resulting light curves.
+Figure \ref{fig:schematic} outlines some relevant physical processes that we have noted in \citepalias{chen2024}.
+In this work, we improved the 1D radiation hydrodynamic (RHD) model by incorporating radiation pressure self-consistently compared to \citepalias{chen2024}.
+We survey some key parameters and examine their influence on the unbound mass fraction $\eta$ and observable imprints.
 The paper is organized as follows.
-Section \ref{sec:phymodel} details our physical framework, including the governing RHD equations, initial and boundary conditions, and ejecta models.
+Section \ref{sec:phymodel} elucidates our physical framework, including the governing RHD equations, initial and boundary conditions, and expanding envelope models.
 Section \ref{sec:results} presents and analyzes our simulation results.
 Finally, we summarize our conclusions and suggest future research directions in Section \ref{sec:conclusion}.